dimanikulin/dimanikulin/AIForSWArchitects_en.md

 The assitante is located [here](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) and the communication with it is in a form like with **ChatGPT** - Prompt from **User** and Response from **AI**.

-As input documentation for creation architecture vision the following artifacts might be considered:

-- RFP (Request for Proposal)
-- RFI (Request for Information)
-- Text of customer request

 So I decided to try it on my project to help.

 # Preparation to use assistant